vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

 Using the open-source Vespa container image, we've explored the recently announced strong BGE text embedding models with embedding inference and retrieval on our laptops.
-The local experimentation, avoiding specialized hardware acceleration, holds immense value, as it eliminates prolonged feedback loops.
+The local experimentation eliminates prolonged feedback loops.

 Moreover, the same Vespa configuration files suffice for many deployment scenarios, whether in on-premise setups, on Vespa Cloud,